The Base (neo-Nazi group): Recruitment strategies

 The group is active across the United States, and it is also active in Canada.
 Before his identity was revealed in January 2020, Nazzaro, known online as "Roman Wolf" and "Norman Spear", was personally involved in active recruitment, with the aim of forming cells in Europe, South Africa and Australia.

 The Base has recruited members by using iFunny, a meme social media website.
-In secure chat forums, VICE noted members designing memes to spread as propaganda.
+In secure chat forums, Vice noted members designing memes to spread as propaganda.

 Propaganda from a The Base training camp near Spokane, Washington was posted in August 2019.

 In late 2019 and early 2020, secret recordings were made of some of The Base's recruitment activities.
-The tapes include its attempts to recruit several Australians, including a 17-year-old teenager and a Western Australian man, Dean Smith, who ran for parliament for Pauline Hanson's One Nation party.
+The tapes include its attempts to recruit several Australians, including a 17-year-old and a Western Australian man, Dean Smith, who ran for parliament for Pauline Hanson's One Nation party.
 Another Australian who went by the name of Volkskrieger was a key person in the recruitment drive, which focused on finding people with legal access to firearms and security licences.

 Activities

 Anti-Semitic activities

 Richard Tobin and The Base were linked to synagogue vandalism in Racine, Wisconsin, and Hancock, Michigan, which occurred a day apart in September 2019.
 Court documents allege that Tobin organized the vandalism, then named the two members of The Base who he assigned to vandalize the synagogues.
 Tobin called the event "Operation Kristallnacht".

-Yousef O. Barasneh, a Neo-Nazi Arab whose father immigrated from Amman, spray-painted swastikas and other anti-Semitic symbols and slogans on Beth Israel Sinai Congregation in the city of Racine, Wisconsin sometime between September 15 and 23, 2019.
+Yousef O. Barasneh, a Neo-Nazi Arab whose father immigrated from Amman, spray-painted swastikas and other anti-Semitic symbols and slogans on Beth Israel Sinai Congregation in the city of Racine, Wisconsin, sometime between September 15 and 23, 2019.

 Virginia protests

 On 16 January 2020, three members of The Base were arrested by the FBI just before a gun rights protest, 2020 VCDL Lobby Day, was scheduled to be held at the Virginia State Capitol in Richmond.
 The FBI had six members under surveillance for several months and had set up CCTV cameras inside the group's apartment to observe them and to prevent them from causing any harm.
 According to FBI documents, three members were discussing "the planning of violence at a specific event in Virginia, scheduled for January 20, 2020."
 On January 17, the trio were indicted for illicit activities.
 The next day, three additional members were arrested for plotting to "derail trains" and poison water supplies.
-FBI recordings released in November 2021 showed two of the men discussed mass murder of black persons to trigger a race war; they were both sentenced to nine years in prison in October 2021.
+FBI recordings released in November 2021 showed two of the men, Patrik Jordan Mathews and Brian Lemley, discussed mass murder of black persons to trigger a race war; they were both sentenced to nine years in prison in October 2021.